void-linux/void-docs/src/xbps/downgrading.md

+# Downgrading

-# Downgrading to a specific package version
+XBPS allows you to downgrade a package to a specific package version.

 ## Via xdowngrade

-The easiest way to downgrade is to use `xdowngrade` from the `xtools` package, specifying the package version you wish to downgrade to:
+The easiest way to downgrade is to use `xdowngrade` from the `xtools` package, specifying the package version to which you wish to downgrade:

 ```
 # xdowngrade /var/cache/xbps/pkg-1.0_1.xbps